Bluespotted sunfish: Description

 This fish reaches about 9.5 cm in maximum length.
 It is one of the smallest fish in its family.
 It has spines in its dorsal and anal fins.
 Its tail fin is rounded in outline.
 Its body is covered in white or blue dots.
 Some individuals have iridescent spots.
 There may be a few pale bars on its sides, but these are rare, especially in adults.

 A number of parasitic flatworms have been observed in this fish, such as Gyrodactylus gloriosi and several Urocleidus species.

 Habitat

 Several aspects of the life history of the fish vary geographically.
-Fish on the East Coast and in Florida are larger than individuals in Mississippi, for example.
+Fish on the Eastern Seaboard are larger than individuals in Mississippi, for example.
 The fish becomes sexually mature at larger sizes in more northern latitudes.
 This may be because fish in milder climates can begin reproductive investment earlier, putting their energy into gonadal growth instead of body growth at younger ages.
-Fish in the east can reach a maximum age around 5 years, but fish in the south generally do not reach that age.
+Fish in the east can reach a maximum age around five years, but fish in the south generally do not reach that age.
 The spawning season is also much longer in southern regions, probably because of warmer temperatures and longer photoperiod.

 This freshwater fish occupies ponds, lakes, creeks, streams, and medium-sized rivers.
 It can tolerate slightly brackish water in areas near the coast.
 It thrives in small backwaters filled with vegetation and tree roots.

 This species is sometimes kept as an aquarium pet.